First day? Welcome!

 Based on school reported data and student surveys.
 School data include: percent of students who are female and percent of faculty who are female.
 Student answers to survey questions on: assessment of resources for female students, whether the school offers coursework for women entrepreneurs, and whether case study materials for classes proportionately reflect women in business.

 No. Our annual entrepreneurship program rankings are a separate project.
 These lists name the top 25 undergraduate and top 25 graduate schools we believe have the best programs for entrepreneurship studies.
-We have reported these rankings for nine years.
-With Entrepreneur magazine, our partner on this project since 2006, we reported our current list of top schools for entrepreneurship programs in September, 2013 on our site.
-The list also appeared on Entrepreneur's site and in Entrepreneur's October 2013 issue.
+We have reported these rankings for 11 years.
+With Entrepreneur magazine, our partner on this project since 2006, we reported our current list of top schools for entrepreneurship programs in September 2014 on our site.
+The list also appeared on Entrepreneur's site and in Entrepreneur's October 2014 issue.
 Check out our entrepreneurship program ranking lists here.